-- 1 In iManager, click to display the Identity Manager Administration page. - 2 In the Administration list, click Identity Manager Overview. - 2a (Conditional) If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set. - 2b Click the driver set to open the Driver Set Overview page. - 3 Click the LDAP driver icon. - 4 Click the Jobs tab.
+- 1 In iManager, click w to display the Identity Manager Administration page. - 2 In the Administration list, click Identity Manager Overview. - 2a (Conditional) If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set. - 2b Click the driver set to open the Driver Set Overview page. - 3 Click the LDAP driver icon. - 4 Click the Jobs tab.
 The PermissionOnboarding job is displayed in the Jobs page.
-For more information, see "PermissionOnboarding Job" in the NetIQ Identity Manager Driver Administration Guide. - 5 Click Advanced > Mapping Tables.
+For more information, see "PermissionOnboarding Job Object" in "Synchronizing Permission Changes from the Connected Systems" in the NetIQ Identity Manager Driver Administration Guide. - 5 Click Advanced > Mapping Tables.
 The DNs of the Entitlement objects are displayed in the Mapping Table page based on the InitEntitlementResourceObjects policy and data from the configuration objects.
-For more information, see "Mapping Tables" in the NetIQ Identity Manager Driver Administration Guide. - 6 In iManager, click Driver Set > Edit Driver Set properties. - 7 Click Global Config Values to display the driver set GCV page.
+For more information, see "Mapping Table Objects" in the NetIQ Identity Manager Driver Administration Guide. - 6 In iManager, click Driver Set > Edit Driver Set properties. - 7 Click Global Config Values to display the driver set GCV page.